bonny/WordPress-Simple-History/readme.txt

 - Added: Filter `simple_history/add_custom_logger` and function `register_logger` that together are used to load external custom loggers.
 See [example-logger.php](https://github.com/bonny/WordPress-Simple-History/blob/master/examples/example-logger.php) for usage example.
 - Added: Filter `simple_history/header_initiator_use_you`.
 - Fixed: Fixed an undefined variable in get_avatar().
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/74.
+- Fixed: When using [HyperDB](https://wordpress.org/support/plugin/hyperdb) only one event was returned.
+Fixed by using [adding `NO_SELECT_FOUND_ROWS` to the query](https://plugins.trac.wordpress.org/browser/hyperdb/trunk/db.php?#L49).
+Should fix problems for users using HyperDB and also users using for example [wpengine.com](http://wpengine.com) (that probably also is using HyperDB or a similar approach).
 - Changed: Loggers now get default capability "manage_options" if they have no capability set.
 - Changed: Misc internal cleanup.
 - Removed: filter `simple_history/loggers_dir` removed, because loggers are loaded from array instead of file listing generated from `glob()`.
 Should be (however to the eye non-noticable) faster.